FellaBennadji/DDL_Internship_Project/README.md

 # DDL_Internship_Project
-This is a repository for my internship project at the DDL lab in Lyon.
+This is the repository of my internship project at the DDL lab in Lyon.

 My model mesure gender bias in Indeed job offers.